GitHub-Campus-Club-PSGCT/githeist-case-file/README.md

 # Employees Present During the Night of the Heist #
 The following 10 employees were inside the premises during the time of the incident.
-Each played a specific role in daily operations:

 - **Richitha** – Works in IT support, frequently assists executives with system access and device troubleshooting.
 - **Shashwath** – System maintenance engineer, responsible for late-night patches and infrastructure upkeep.